fourier-space/Computing-2-Notes/README.md

 In practice, there's nothing stopping you to import a browser module into a server file, but your program will raise an error when it tries to access a feature that isn't availible to it in the context.
 A common error of this form is `Uncaught ReferenceError: document is not defined`.

-Browser modules, server modules, and pure Javascript modules can have may different purposes.
+Browser modules, server modules, and pure javascript modules can have may different purposes.
 A browser module might define a helper function for making ajax calls, or be responsible for a particular UI interaction or animation.
 A server module might give access to a database, or define an api.
 Wheras pure javascript modules may be to play chess, represent complex numbers, or manipulate arrays.